 Metaphorically speaking, that is.
 The key to earning a decent income from behind your keyboard is diversity.
 Think of your income as a small lake.
 The traditional way of earning is represented by a single, constantly flowing stream, pouring water into that lake as you earn a salary from one job.
 Maybe you also worked a night shift at another place for some extra cash.
 That would be a second, smaller stream.

 When earning money from home, having a torrential river dumping money into your lake would be nice, but you shouldn’t aim for that, not least because it’s risky (see point 4).
 As discussed above, it is very difficult to make it big in any field.
 There is a multitude of YouTubers making content about video games, but only a select few are popular enough to be earning millions from it.
 Similarly, there are many writers on HubPages, but only a small percentage of them make anywhere near a living wage from it.

 The key for average online earners like us is to work on as many avenues as possible.
-Make YouTube videos, write content on HubPages, do a podcast, sell items on eBay, sell eBooks on Amazon.
+Make YouTube videos, write content on HubPages, do a podcast, sell items on eBay and sell eBooks on Amazon.
 You should aim to have as many little streams of income filling up your lake as possible, and that means trying your hand at many different opportunities.

 4. Don't Try to "Game the System"